junxit/us-congress-bills-114/metadata.md

 - 2016-05-23 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-05-23 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-05-23 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-05-24 — Referred to the Subcommittee on Water Resources and Environment.
+- 2016-05-24 — Referred to the Subcommittee on Water, Power and Oceans.
+- 2016-05-25 — Committee Consideration and Mark-up Session Held.
+- 2016-05-25 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-05-25 — Subcommittee on Water Resources and Environment Discharged.
+- 2016-09-22 — Committee on Natural Resources discharged.
+- 2016-09-22 — Committee on Natural Resources discharged.
+- 2016-09-22 — Placed on the Union Calendar, Calendar No. 613.
+- 2016-09-22 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-785, Part I.
+- 2016-09-22 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-785, Part I.